elide-dev/jpms/.github/CONTRIBUTING.md

 Add your pom to `tools/poms`, and see examples of use in the Makefile.

+#### Adding to Git

+Check the `git-add` command in the `Makefile`, making sure that your artifacts are expressed.
+This ensures they will not be ignored when publishing.

 ## Publishing

 File a PR following the above instructions.
 Once reviewed and merged, the resulting repository artifacts will be published via GitHub Pages automatically.